Agate Countertops:

 The cost reflects not only the beauty but also the durability of agate.
 It stands up well to daily use, making it a viable long-term investment.

 Incorporating agate countertops can elevate the look of a space.
-They add a luxurious touch that might increase property value.
+They add a luxurious touch that might increase property values.

-While initially expensive, agate's benefits in aesthetics and longevity make it a worthy consideration.
+Agate can be pricey at first.
+But its beauty and durability make it worth considering.
 Its one-of-a-kind patterns can transform any area into a statement showcase.

 Design Ideas: Incorporating Agate Countertops into Your Home